ruk·si

 Cluster models:

-• Group Models: instead of forming element groups, provides grouping information.
+• Group Models: instead of forming groups, provides grouping information

-• Graph-based Models: two nodes in a graph are in the same cluster if the share an edge.
+• Graph-based Models: nodes are in the same cluster if they share an edge

 Clustering methods that work when you have samples and features: